Derek Lam: Derek Lam, 2003–2020

+In 2019, Lam closed his eponymous luxury collection to focus more on Derek Lam 10 Crosby – which at the time accounted for 70 percent of the company’s overall business – and its expansion to contemporary styles.
 In January 2020, Public Clothing Company acquired the Derek Lam brand.
-Lam remains the Chief Creative Officer of the Derek Lam business, including Derek Lam 10 Crosby.
-He closed his luxury collection to focus more on Derek Lam 10 Crosby and its expansion to contemporary styles.
+Lam remained the Chief Creative Officer of the Derek Lam business, including Derek Lam 10 Crosby.
 Regarding the sale, Lam said in an interview, “Dan and his team have a tremendous opportunity to grow the branded business, both geographically and with new product categories.
 There’s a huge opportunity in international that has essentially been untapped."